devleaks/TouchPortal-X-Plane-UDP/docs/rpc.md

 # Notes on Reverse Polish Notation

+All values on the RPN stack are float value or functions.
+Integer values are converted to float.
+Non float values are assumed to be functions.

 The following functions are available in RPN:

   - Mathematical operations: +, -, x, /.
   - Modulo (% operator in Python)